m0ppers/babylon-objloader/README.md

 ## Include it in your project

-Just take the "babylon.objloader.js" from the "dist" directory and add a <script> tag for it :) If you have a es 2015 compatible browser you can also take the es6 variant.
+Just take the "babylon.objloader.js" from the "dist" directory and add a &lt;script&gt; tag for it :) If you have a es 2015 compatible browser you can also take the es6 variant.

 The cjs.js can be used if you have for example a webpack workflow.
 As it properly referenced in the package.json this should work out of the box.